-Prior to considering a student's need for paraprofessional support based on Guideline 2, the student's teacher and/or Related Service Provider should collect qualitative and quantitative data for:
+Prior to considering a student's need for paraprofessional support based on academic needs, the student's teacher and/or Related Service Provider collects qualitative and quantitative data for:

 - Each subject area (e.g., English/Language Arts, Math, Science, etc.) in which a paraprofessional may be required and in each setting (i.e., general education class, separate class, and community, where applicable) for each subject area; and/or - Exploratory classes, regardless of setting.